 1. Jointly Owned Property

-This process must be actioned immediately to ensure that your interests are protected from the moment of separation until the implementation of the final property settlement, which would most likely involve the property being transferred solely to one person – or the property being sold.
+This process should be actioned immediately to ensure that your interests are protected from the moment of separation until the implementation of the final property settlement, which would most likely involve the property being transferred solely to one person – or the property being sold.

 When someone dies owning a property as ‘joint tenants’, the surviving co-owner receives the deceased person’s share of the property.
 The deceased’s interest in the property doesn’t form part of their estate and their Will does not apply to that property.